|

 - Chromosomal abnormalities: Can be detected in

-- Foetus: e.g. autosomal trisomy, sex chromosome monosomy (X),
+- Foetus: e.g. autosomal trisomy, sex chromosome monosomy (X), and polyploidy.

 - Parents: e.g. balanced translocation.